paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 (eee_4_3_4_17)=
 ## Hybrids (family 40)

-Hybrids are classified as family 40 in EPPL  {cite:t}`eee-EPPL007-37`..
+Hybrids are classified as family 40 in {term}`EPPL`  {cite:t}`eee-EPPL007-37`..
 They can be modelled with FIDES, as presented in the following table, for FIDES 2009 and 2021.

 <input type="text" class="myInput" id="myInput" onkeyup="searchTableJupyter(this, 'eee_table4_191')"
     placeholder="Search table...">